daz4126/surge/README.md

 Surge is a tiny microframework that makes it easy to add reactivity to your html by sprinkling it with data- attriutes.

+It has no dependencies and is so small (~0.5kb) you'll hardly know it's there!

 # Example

 Add data-surge, data-action and data-reactive-value attributes to the relevant elements in the HTML: